-In a lot of ways, it’s much harder to keep kids safe online than in your home—especially with so many cellphones, tablets, computers, and other connected devices.
-There are millions of child predators lurking on the web with the intention of doing your kids harm.
+In a lot of ways, it’s much harder to keep kids safe online than in your home—especially with so many cellphones, tablets, computers, and other connected devices at their fingertips.
+There are countless child predators lurking on the web with the intention of doing your kids harm.
 There are also online bullies and inappropriate materials your child can see.
 We’re not trying to keep you awake at night but rather instill the importance of internet safety education.

 Here’s a closer look at the main issues that could threaten your child’s online safety.

-Most advances from predators come in chat rooms and over instant messaging services.
-In 2010, around one in eleven children were the target of sexual solicitations.1 To protect children from online predators, follow these tips.
+In 2010, around one in eleven children were the target of sexual solicitations.1 Most advances from predators occur in chat rooms and instant messaging platforms, but any website, game, or app with a messaging feature can be dangerous for kids.
+To protect children from online predators, follow these tips.

-- Get Parental Controls: Block certain sites from your home computers with special software.
+- Get parental controls: Block certain sites from your home devices with parental control software.
 If your kids can’t get to certain websites, they’ll have fewer opportunities to meet the wrong people.

-- Get GPS Wearable Devices: Have your kids wear GPS bracelets so you can set safety perimeter zones, talk to them remotely, and get alerts if they’re in trouble.
+- Get GPS wearable devices: Have your kids wear a GPS tracker so you can set safety perimeter zones, talk to them remotely, and get alerts if they’re in trouble.
 If your child is ever lured to meet a stranger they met online, you’ll know about it immediately.